BengtGustafsson/PolymorphicValue/README.md

 In the current state the class is located in a separate namespace stdx unless the preprocessor variable IS_STANDARDIZED is set to 1, in which case it is located in the std namespace.

+Warning: At this time the code base is not thoroughly tested, and noexcept forwarding is not implemented.

 ## Differences from P0201

 In contrast with the implementation at [https://github.com/jbcoe/polymorphic_value] as described by